Kazan: Modern period

 Since 2000, the city has been undergoing a total renovation.
-The historical center—including the Kremlin—has been rebuilt, however a large number of the city's historical districts were completely demolished in the renovation.
+The historical center including the Kremlin was rebuilt, however a large number of the city's historical districts were completely demolished in the renovation.
 Kazan celebrated its millennium in 2005, after a city-organized historical commission settled on 1005 as the official year of the city's founding.
 During the millennium celebrations, one of the largest mosque in Russia, Qolsharif, was dedicated in the Kazan Kremlin, the holiest copy of Our Lady of Kazan was returned to the city, the Millennium Bridge was inaugurated that year, and the Kazan Metro began operation.
 The government of the Russian Federation released the Medal "In Commemoration of the 1000th Anniversary of Kazan".

 In 2010, for the preparations to the 2013 Universiade, Kazan began even more renovation by modernizing its airport, fixing the streets, enhancing public transport, and adopting Russian, English, and Tatar languages in all transportation, large stores, and shopping centers.

+In 2021, a teenager killed nine people in a school mass shooting and bombing.

+In December 2024, Russian leader Vladimir Putin threatened to bring more "destruction" to Ukraine in retaliation for a Ukrainian drone attack on Kazan during the Russo-Ukrainian War.